 Areas of Interest:

-comparative/historical sociology, political sociology, theory, sociology of childhood and youth, welfare states and social policy, gender, and theory.
+Comparative/historical sociology, political sociology, sociology of childhood and youth, welfare states and social policy, gender, and theory.

 My core research goal is to develop a historically grounded theoretical understanding of why states devote resources to protecting groups that seem politically, economically, and socially powerless.
-My dissertation, “Policy Entrepreneurs and Institutional Change: The Politics of Nineteenth-Century Child Labor Reform in Germany and the U.S.,” explores this question through an analysis of the political origins and development of nineteenth-century child labor regulation and factory inspection in Germany and the United States.
-Through four case studies, two in each country, I find that these policies came about not as a direct result of industrialization, working-class mobilizations, or institutional feedbacks—as existing sociological theories of social policy change propose—but as a consequence of middle-class policy entrepreneurs’ dedicated reform advocacy.
-Relying on in-depth inductive analysis of archival materials and published primary and secondary sources, I explicate the culturally-embedded normative paradigms that informed these reformers’ interpretive understanding of the child labor problem and motivated their political action.
+My dissertation explores this question through an analysis of the political origins and development of nineteenth-century child labor regulation and factory inspection in Germany and the United States.
+Through four case studies, two in each country, I find that these policies came about not as a direct result of industrialization, working-class mobilizations, or institutional feedbacks—as existing sociological theories of social policy change propose—but as a consequence of elite policy entrepreneurs’ dedicated reform advocacy.
+Relying on in-depth inductive analysis of archival materials and published primary and secondary sources, I explicate the culturally-embedded ideas that informed these reformers’ understanding of the child labor problem and motivated their political action.
 Furthermore, I identify the alliance-building strategies through which they forged coalitions to overcome political barriers and successfully effect institutional change.
-On the basis of this analysis I develop a theoretical model of policy entrepreneurship which challenges existing theories of welfare policy development by bringing actors, their ideas, and their creative political action to the fore.
+On the basis of this analysis I develop a theoretical model of policy change which challenges existing theories of the welfare state by bringing actors, their ideas, and their creative political action to the fore.
 I use the model to show that similar policy outcomes need not have the same social-structural causes, and that the link between social-structural conditions and institutional change depends on the mediating intervention of agents who exercise judgment, creativity, and choice.
 I have published two single-authored papers in Theory and Society, the more recent of which won the Charles Tilly prize for best article from the ASA’s Comparative and Historical Sociology section.
 My other publications appear in Social Science History and Contemporary Sociology.

 Areas of Interest: